MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Invoke-AzureRemoteAppSessionLogoff.md

 ## PARAMETERS

 ### -CollectionName
-Specifies the name of the azure_2 RemoteApp collection.
+Specifies the name of the Azure RemoteApp collection.

 ```yaml
 Type: String